jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    For the metric species to be able to supply the correct force, the entire simulation must be performed in a particular gauge; the *N*-body gauge.
    That is, initial conditions for non-linear species as well as linear input during the simulation must all be in this gauge.
-This is the default gauge employed by CO\ *N*\ CEPT, though
+This is the default (and only) mode of CO\ *N*\ CEPT.
-   :ref:`other gauges are available as well <realization_options>`.
 Note that all outputs are similarly in this gauge, including non-linear (CO\ *N*\ CEPT) and linear (CLASS) power spectra.
-Direct comparison to output from other *N*-body codes (which often do not define a gauge at all) is generally perfectly doable, as the choice of gauge only becomes aparrent at very large scales.
+Direct comparison to output from other *N*-body codes (which usually do not define a gauge at all) is perfectly doable, as the choice of gauge only becomes aparrent at very large scales.

 To finally run a simulation which includes the gravitational effects from photons and neutrinos in their entirety, run